 How to decorate an Easter Cake

 To put your Easter themed cake together.
 Firstly, cut each cake in half.
 Make sure that each layer of cake is flat, by trimming off any rounded tops with a serrated knife.
 Then place your bottom layer on the cake stand you have chosen for your Easter decor.
 Spread a little buttercream on the top of the cake and top with your next layer of cake.
 To make sure it is in place, press firmly but gently.
 Repeat this until you have the number of layers you want your cake to be.
-We mixed our colors but you may prefer one colour, or a different color each layer.
+We mixed our colors but you may prefer one color, or a different color each layer.

 We added some fun sprinkles into our layers.